-Why the eloquent description
+Why does the eloquent description

-you lay out of your city becomes
+you lay out of your city become

 my own so very different city?

 Are cities all that different?
-Why,
+Well,

 of course they are!
 And mine, I

-swear, is so much better than yours;
+swear, is so much better than yours.

-my city, not that wonderful description
+My city, not that wonderful description

 which sort of becomes mine, my own

-city as I listen mesmerized to you and
+city, as I listen, mesmerized, to you and

 your voluptuous description of what is